AdamEisfeld/vue-blox/website/docs/docs/advanced/providing-slots.md

 # Providing Slots

-You can optionally provide nested objects to be inserted into slots of your component by including a key/value pair where the key is in the format 'slot:[slotName]' and the value is either a single input view to be rendered or an array of input views to be rendered.
+You can optionally provide nested objects to be inserted into slots of your component by including a key/value pair where the key is in the format 'slot:[slotName]' and the value is either a single view to be rendered or an array of views to be rendered.
 If no slot name is provided, the 'default' slot will be used in the parent component.

 For example, if you had a component named MyStackComponent, which used flex-box to stack components vertically in a slot named 'children':